dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

 Binary Data
 ===========

 All values passed to the server are encoded and escaped automatically.
 However, some data types may contain characters that are not valid XML.
 For example, binary image data may include byte values in the ASCII control range 0 to 31.
-If you need to pass binary data, it is best to use the Binary class to encode it for transport.
+If you need to pass binary data, it is best to use the :class:`Binary` class to encode it for transport.

 .. include:: xmlrpclib_Binary.py
     :literal:
     :start-after: #end_pymotw_header

-If we pass the string containing a NULL byte to show_type(), an exception is raised in the XML parser:
+If we pass the string containing a NULL byte to :func:`show_type()`, an exception is raised in the XML parser:

 ::